 During the stage of REM sleep when we are most likely to dream, our bodies go into a paralysed state that prevents us from moving our limbs too aggressively in our sleep – this form of paralysis extends to muscle contraction, which means it would be very difficult, if not impossible, for us to sneeze in our sleep.
 As our sleep cycle continues and we leave REM sleep, our bodies naturally come out of paralysis and we are then able to use our muscles again.

-We hope that this goes some way in explaining this phenomenon and that tonight’s sleep is uninterrupted.
+We hope that this goes some way in explaining this phenomenon.
 Let us know in the comment section below if you’ve ever experienced sneezing yourself awake in bed – you never know, you could be a snoozing sensation!